krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

   </div>
 </div>

+# From statistics to history

+Classical statistics and probability theory are powerful tools for describing
+systems and uncertainty.
+But they often struggle when *history*—the sequence
+and structure of events over time—is essential.
+These approaches tend to
+collapse historical information behind assumptions like stationarity and
+independence, rather than treating history as a first-class object of
+reasoning.

-When working with operational data, the presence calculus introduces a simple but powerful
+When working with operational data, the presence calculus introduces a simple
-concept of a *presence*—one that helps us move beyond the limited powers of
+but powerful concept of a *presence*—one that helps connect descriptive
-statistics and statistical inference, and apply far more powerful techniques
+statistics, statistical inference, and probabilistic reasoning to more
-from measure theory, topology, and complex analysis to the modeling and
+powerful techniques from measure theory, topology, and complex analysis.
+These
-analysis of system behavior.
+tools allow us to model and understand the behavior of complex systems—where
+history is crucial.

-It gives us constructive tools to bridge statistical reasoning with more
+The calculus gives us a constructive bridge for working with operational data
-specialized—but more powerful—approaches such as stochastic process dynamics,
+using more specialized—but more powerful—approaches such as stochastic
-queueing theory, and complex systems science, all from first principles of a domain.
+process dynamics, queueing theory, and complex systems science, all grounded
+in the first principles of a domain.

-While the calculus was developed with mathematical rigor, an equally important
+While it was developed with mathematical rigor, an equally important goal was
-goal was not to let mathematics get in the way of understanding the rather
+not to let mathematics get in the way of understanding the rather simple but
-simple but very powerful and general ideas it embodies.
+very powerful and general ideas the calculus embodies.

-Our goal in this document is to make this formalism accessible enough to build powerful
+Our goal in this document is to make this formalism accessible enough to build
-applications on top of — not just for us, but as a new reasoning tool for
+powerful applications on top of—not just for us, but as a new reasoning tool
-anyone working with complex systems.
+for anyone working with complex systems.

 ## Learning more about The Presence Calculus